Articles

 Media release

-Costs from grocery suppliers to supermarkets increase 2.3%pa in January
+Costs from grocery suppliers to supermarkets increase 2.0%pa in April

 Foodstuffs_Supplies_2022_Resized.original.jpg